 Dr. Baker is Associate Provost and Associate Professor of Political Science at Union University in Jackson, Tennessee.
 Dr. Baker earned a Ph.D. in Religion and Politics from Baylor University, a J.D. from University of Houston Law Center, a MA in Public Administration from the University of Georgia, and a B.S. in Economics and Political Science from Florida State University.
 He is the author of three books (The End of Secularism, Political Thought: A Student's Guide, and The System Has a Soul), has contributed chapters to several others, and has written for a wide variety of print and digital publications.
 His work has been endorsed by Robert P. George, Russell Moore, John Mark Reynolds and others.
 He is the winner of the 2011 Michael Novak Award conferred by the Acton Institute and has lectured widely on matters of religion and liberty.
 In addition to his work at Union, Baker also serves as an associate editor for the Journal of Markets and Morality, as a contributing editor for Touchstone: A Journal of Mere Christianity, and as writer at large for The City (a journal he co-founded).
 He is also a research fellow of the Ethics and Religious Liberty Commission.

-Paige Comstock Cunningham, JD, is the executive director of The Center for Bioethics & Human Dignity at Trinity International University.
+Dr. Cunningham, is the executive director of The Center for Bioethics & Human Dignity at Trinity International University.
 She is a Fellow at the Institute for Biotechnology and the Human Future, and a Trustee of Taylor University.
 She graduated from Taylor University, earned her JD from Northwestern University Law School, an MA in Bioethics from Trinity International University, and a Ph.D in Educational Studies from Trinity Evangelical Divinity School.
 Professor Cunningham has published numerous articles, editorials and book chapters in the areas of law, bioethics and public policy, and has testified before Congress and state legislative committees, and has made numerous television appearances.
 She lectures on bioethics, public policy, reproductive ethics, and global women’s health.
 Recently she has presented at Princeton University, Olivet Nazarene University, Taylor University, and Trinity Evangelical Divinity School.